ddigiorg/pattern-sequence-predictor/README.md

 ### Spatial Encoding

+A spatial encoding is simply a pattern observed from an input at a single moment in time.
 At each time step Spatial Encoding:
 1. Converts the input into a Sparse Distributed Representation (SDR) of neuron activations called "Column Winners"
 2. Searches "Pattern Memories" for "Column Winners" and if it exists returns the memory index, or "Spatial Encoding"